Showing 4754 results

 Person

 Fr.
-Tarcisius Conner was a monk of Gethsemani assigned to the Vatican at the beginning of their correspondence.
+James Conner (who went by Fr.
+Tarcisius during his correspondence with Merton) came to Gethsemani in 1949, was ordained in 1957, and was assigned to theological studies in Rome at the beginning of his correspondence with Merton.
 He writes to Merton from Rome, Paris, and Mont des Cats Abbey in Northern France.

 Congdon, William G.